eligible/knife-bastion/README.md

 wrong with your box):

 ```
-knife eligible bastion status
+knife bastion status
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/knife-bastion.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kpumuk/knife-bastion.

 ## License